parthsali/SPPU_IT_Study_Material/READMe.md

 > Click :star: if you like the repo.
 Pull Requests are highly appreciated.

+You can find the code for the practical exercises at the following location: [link to the code repository](https://github.com/parthsali/SPPU_SE_IT_Practicals).

 ## [Semester-03 Study Material](#Semester-03)
 ## [Semester-04 Study Material](#Semester-04)